dpacassi/UltimateDrupalReference/README.md

 major Drupal CLI's which can be a huge help for you:
 - [Drupal Console](https://drupalconsole.com/)
 - [Drush](http://www.drush.org/)

+## Site building with Drupal
+Once you have Drupal set up and running, it's time for site building.
+Have a look at the great documentation on drupal.org about [site building](https://www.drupal.org/site-building) as well as as understanding the [concepts of Drupal](https://www.drupal.org/docs/8/understanding-drupal-8/overview).

 ## Distributions
 While Drupal 8 Core comes with lots of functionality already, the strength of Drupal lies in its extensibility.